 What are our roles?

-Continuous testing is concerned with confirming expected behavior as well as looking out for any deviations or anomalies.
-Since these are tedious, repetitive and robotic tasks, they are best left to automation tools/solutions.
+Continuous testing is concerned with confirming expected behavior and looking out for any deviations or anomalies.
+Since these are tedious, repetitive, and robotic tasks, they are best left to automation solutions.

 With the advent of AI and ML, software development organizations focused on automating these areas.
 This frees up valuable time that testers can use to concentrate on the most important part of testing (i.e. human thinking).

 As such, development organizations are beginning to turn their attention to the cognitive aspect of testing or cognitive automation.

 In agile teams, value creation occurs within the boundaries of the sprint.
 In this type of a collaborative environment, testers work to establish expected behavior during sprints.
 Their task is exploratory by nature and requires a lot of thinking and collaboration.
 These are the kinds of tasks that humans excel at and, coincidentally, where testing engineers are really needed.